intmus/inttheory19-20/_05-counterpoint-embell-shapes/a2-introcounterpoint.md

 abc: true
 ---

+Before you begin, please remember that this unit is not meant to be a formal introduction to counterpoint.
+Because this is primarily a tonal harmony course, we are briefly dipping into the study of counterpoint to introduce voice-leading in its simplest form.
+I highly encourage you to study counterpoint fully at a later time (if you have not already), because it will change for the better the the manner in which you listen to, study, and perform music.

 To begin studying basic counterpoint, we need to establish the fundamental concepts of intervallic consonance, intrevallic dissonance, and the types of contrapuntal motion.

 ## Goals for this topic